The Java EE 7 Tutorial

 EmailMessage entity has a collection of related

 EmailAttachment entities.
 For performance reasons the attachments should not be fetched until they are needed, but the file names of the attachment are important.
-A developer working on this appication might make a fetch plan that eagerly fetches the important fields from
+A developer working on this application might make a fetch plan that eagerly fetches the important fields from

 EmailAttachment while fetching the lower priority data lazily.